espoirMur/github-pages-with-jekyll/index.md

 Okay. it's time to conclude:

 I worst thing I hate in my life is the fact that I spent 18 years of my life studying in French because now I need to learn everything in English and communicate with people in English.
-It's not easy every time I speak English I think that I have a French accent.
+It's not easy because  every time I speak English I have an impression that people looks at me and : *say what are you talking about with your french accent?*

 Okay; I hate that blogging stuff, I can't even have a one-page blog post about me.
 I will be back the next time I will have ideas to write about.